Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 You can't.

-I mean, you've named him after a bird.
+I mean, you've named him up for a bird.

 That's true, actually.